 What If My Shoes Are Still Dirty After Cleaning?

 If shoes still look dirty after following and repeating the recommended cleaning steps, it might be time for a new pair of sneakers.
 Running shoes, for example, should be replaced every 300 to 500 miles.

 How Often Should I Clean My Shoes?

-Your cleaning schedule depends on how often you wear your shoes and where your feet take you.
-Aim to clean your shoes every two weeks or whenever they start to look dirty.
-Regular maintenance reduces cleaning time.
+Your cleaning schedule depends on how often you wear the shoes and where your feet take you.
+To keep them in top shape, aim to clean your shoes every two weeks or whenever they start to look dirty.
+Regular maintenance can help reduce cleaning time.